-From Sapporo one has easy access to the south-western part of the island, which is the most densely populated part of Hokkaido.
-Here there are some beautiful places to visit, inside a circle of two-three hours drive.
-During my Hokkaido trip I was based in Sapporo all three weeks.
+From Sapporo, one has easy access to the south-western part of the island, which is the most densely populated part of Hokkaido.
+Here, there are some beautiful places to visit, not further than three hours drive from Sapporo.
+During my Hokkaido trip, I was based in Sapporo for all three weeks.
 This means lots of driving to be able to see other places.
-Instaed of doing what I did, I would recommend though the visitor to move around and every 2-3 days to stay at a different place.
+Instead of doing what I did, I would recommend that the visitor move around and every 2-3 days to stay at a different place.

 The history of Jozankei Onsen

 The history of Jozankei Hot Springs dates back to 1866, when Miizumi Jozan, an ascetic monk, discovered the hot springs and opened a healing spa in upper Toyohira River.
 Jozan cut through the forest to develop the land and put a great amount of work into bringing injured and sick people to the spa for healing.
 Eventually his enthusiasm led up to building bridges and roads, and little by little the spa’s reputation spread out.
 When the industry of mining and lumbering arose, and many workers arrived into the area, restaurants and shops started to increase in number.
 In 1918, Toyoha Mine opened and Jozankei Railroad was laid, crossing 29.9km between Shiroishi village and Jozankei.
 Thereafter, the area, blessed with splendid nature and bountiful waters continued to grow into one of the finest hot spring spas in Hokkaido.